louisowen6/NLP_Stacking_Ensemble/README.md

 So, from 86 variables created in the feature engineering process we succeed to remove 14 variables.

 You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Feature_Selection.ipynb)

+Now, we have 72 variables which will be used in the modeling process.

 ## Model Performance Metrics